 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the TaskMan.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Security Task Manager or Task Manager or Taskman MFC Application belongs to software Security Task Manager or Microsoft Windows Operating System or Taskman Application by Neuber Software (www.neuber.com) or Microsoft (www.microsoft.com) or A. & M. Neuber Software (www.neuber.com).
+The process known as Security Task Manager or Task Manager belongs to software Security Task Manager or Microsoft Windows Operating System by Neuber Software (www.neuber.com) or Microsoft (www.microsoft.com) or A. & M. Neuber Software (www.neuber.com).

 Description: TaskMan.exe is not essential for the Windows OS and causes relatively few problems.
-The file TaskMan.exe is located in a subfolder of "C:\Program Files" or sometimes in C:\ or in the "My Files" folder or in a subfolder of C:\Windows\System32 (usually C:\Program Files\Security Task Manager\).
+The file TaskMan.exe is located in a subfolder of "C:\Program Files" or sometimes in the "My Files" folder or in C:\ or in a subfolder of C:\Windows\System32 (usually C:\Program Files\Security Task Manager\).

 The program has a visible window.
 TaskMan.exe is not a Windows core file.
 It is a Verisign signed file.
 The TaskMan.exe file is certified by a trustworthy company.
 You can uninstall this program in the Control Panel.
 Therefore the technical security rating is 2% dangerous; however you should also read the user reviews.